WyattCast44/laravel-schema/readme.md

 Once you have published the config file you can customize:

+- Whether or not to automatically generate schema files when migrations are ran
 - where the files will be generated, the default location is in `database\schemas`
 - the file extension, the default is `.schema.json`